-In a slower paced scene, the conflict will still be present but it will be less intense.
+In a scene with a slow story pace, the conflict will still be present but it will be less intense.

 To write this scene, you would take time to explore their interiority.
 They’d think about the sun on their skin, and wish their beloved was their to experience it too.
 Perhaps remember when they went swimming in the river together, thinking about the light on the water, the smell in the air.